Juniper/terraform-provider-apstra/docs/index.md

 ---
 page_title: "Provider: Apstra"
 description: |-
-  The Apstra provider allows Terraform to control Juniper Apstra fabrics.
+  The Apstra Provider allows Terraform to manage Juniper Apstra fabrics.
 ---

 # Apstra Provider

-The Apstra provider allows Terraform to control Juniper Apstra fabrics.
+The Apstra Provider allows Terraform to manage Juniper Apstra fabrics.

-It covers day 0 and day 1 operations (design and deployment), and a growing list of day 2 capabilities.
+It covers day 0 and day 1 operations (design and deployment), and a growing list of day 2 capabilities within *Datacenter* Apstra reference design Blueprints.

-Use the navigation to the left to read about the available resources.
+Use the navigation tree to the left to read about the available resources and data sources.

+This release has been tested with Apstra versions 4.1.0, 4.1.1, 4.1.2, and 4.2.0.

 ## Configuration